Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: Introduction

 However, a simple binary (standard/non-standard) judgment is often insufficient for real-world utility.
 For effective personalized coaching or skill improvement, users require not only a verdict but also actionable, explanatory feedback.
 Traditional instructional systems often provide isolated, generalized tips \cite{panchal2024say} (\emph{e.g.}, ``keep your back straight'') that fail to address the complex causal link between a movement error and its consequence.
 Inspired by the effectiveness of Chain-of-Thought~(COT) reasoning in large language models (LLMs) \cite{wei2022chain}, we enrich the CoT-AFA dataset with a novel CoT explanation paradigm.
 Our annotations transition from isolated feedback to a structured reasoning process.
 This process begins with identifying the specific non-standard action step, and then analyzes the observable outcome (\emph{e.g.}, ``This poor form will cause excessive strain on the shoulders''), and concludes by proposing a concrete solution.
 This multi-stage, causal explanation mirrors the diagnostic process of a human expert, significantly enhancing the interpretability and utility of the assessment.

 To effectively utilize the structured information within CoT-AFA, we propose a novel Explainable Fitness Assessor (EFA) framework.
 EFA is designed to perform comprehensive action evaluation by leveraging predefined standard technical steps as the explicit structured guidance.
 The core idea is to move beyond passive feature extraction by actively aligning visual evidence with textual instructions.
 The framework employs a hierarchical multi-modal architecture: 1) Dual Parallel Processing: EFA utilizes two parallel processing streams, including a Step-Aware Fusion Module, which grounds fine-grained visual details within the context of specific procedural steps, and a Global-Aware Fusion Module, which aligns video features with the overall action goal.
 2) Bidirectional Attention: Leveraging a bidirectional attention mechanism, ensuring that visual features are contextually informed by the text, and simultaneously, the text is temporally grounded in the video's most relevant segments.
-3) Dynamic Gating Mechanism: Following parallel processing, a dynamic gating fusion layer adaptively integrates the outputs from both local (step-aware) and global (global-aware) streams.
-This mechanism allows the model to dynamically prioritize the most influential level of detail for the final judgment.
-Finally, the fused features are used to simultaneously perform action classification, action quality assessment, and generate the detailed Chain-of-Thought textual explanation.
+3) \ar{Dynamic Gating Mechanism: Following parallel processing, a dynamic gating fusion layer adaptively integrates the outputs from both step-aware and global-aware streams.
+Unlike traditional CLIP-based paradigms or vanilla fusion mechanisms that rely on flat, sequence-level feature aggregation for coarse semantic matching, our proposed dynamic gating explicitly addresses the strict causal logic required for fine-grained action assessment.
+By explicitly calculating a frame-level gating weight through a dedicated linear mapping and Sigmoid activation on the concatenated dual-branch features, this mechanism allows the model to dynamically prioritize the most influential level of detail for the final judgment.} Finally, the fused features are used to simultaneously perform action classification, action quality assessment, and generate the detailed Chain-of-Thought textual explanation.

 Our contributions in this paper are highlighted as follows: \begin{itemize} \item We construct a new video dataset CoT-AFA to fit into the new human action form assessment task, which contains more than 364k frames and 3k rich multi-element annotations to enhance the interpretability of action assessment.